dwhiffing/fury/content/nato/it/army/body.md

 generally have three batteries of six guns each per brigade (18) with a gun system appropriate to the maneuverability of that brigade.
-General support organizations are held in the Corps Artillery Groups and are mostly composed of FH-70 howitzers.
-The territorial formations tend to have the older towed 155 systems and the heavy artillery units.
+General support organizations are held in the Corps Artillery Groups and are mostly composed of FH-70 howitzers and the heavy artillery units using a mix of 175mm, 8” (203mm) or rocket systems including the impressive FIROS-30 MLR (Multiple Launch Rocket).
+The territorial formations tend to have the older towed 155 systems

   - 360 M.56 105/24mm pack howitzers